Add to shortlist

 Experience

-Family Finance and Private Client
+Financial Remedy, Family Finances and Private Client

 His focus is on achieving an appropriate settlement for his client if possible, acknowledging the importance of strategic and tactical negotiation on all issues.
 Where agreement is impossible or inappropriate, his experience of contested final hearings allows him to confidently conduct the case.